James Osborne (politician)

 James Osborne (24 September 1845 – 11 April 1877) was an Australian politician.

 He was born at Marshall Mount near Wollongong to Henry Osborne and Sarah Marshall.
-He was a pastoralist on the Murrumbidgee River before entering politics.
+He advocated for pastoralism on the Murrumbidgee River before entering politics.
 In 1869 he was elected to the New South Wales Legislative Assembly for Illawarra, a seat his brother Patrick had already represented from 1864 to 1866.
-Their father had been a member of New South Wales Legislative Council (1851-1856) and Legislative Assembly (1856-57).
+Their father had been a member of New South Wales Legislative Council (1851–1856) and Legislative Assembly (1856–57).

 James Osborne retired in 1872, and died in Sydney in 1877.